Ekoda/Ekoda/README.md

 A curious person with wide-ranging interest, existing at the intersection of society and technology!

 - :computer: Fullstack Software Developer <a href="https://www.turnr.se/">@turnr</a>
-- :books: Msc.
+- :books: MSc.
 Sociology of Law, Lund University